Analysis: Tottenham Falls To Chelsea 2-1, Manager Jose Mourinho Admits To ‘Strange Game Plans’

 “We had strange game plans but we needed to have them,” Mourinho told NBC Sports.
 “Like Lamela who played well, people think I’m stupid that I don’t play him, but he’s constantly communicating with me in the warm-up, can I play or not.
 He was telling me his feelings.”

-Mourinho noted that several players including Lo Celso, Steven Bergwijn and Lucas Moura were playing out of position and trying to do everything they could but there’s no reason Alli, who is one of the club’s top players, should’ve been left on the bench in a critical match that could’ve potentially moved Spurs ahead of Chelsea in the Premier League Standings.
-They now trail by four points for the last Champions League spot.
-Mourinho has to get more inspiration by selecting a formation that caters to players strengths or this season will be a lost cause.
+Mourinho noted that several players including Lo Celso, Steven Bergwijn and Lucas Moura were playing out of position and trying to do everything they could but there’s no reason Alli, who is one of the club’s top players, should’ve been left on the bench for the majority of a critical match that could’ve potentially moved Spurs ahead of Chelsea in the Premier League Standings.
+They now trail Chelsea by four points for the last Champions League spot.
+Mourinho has to get more inspiration from his players and use formations that cater to the team’s strengths or this season will be a lost cause.